About Intestinal Worms

 Overview

-Intestinal worms are a group of parasites – hookworm, ascaris (roundworm), and trichuris (whipworm) – that are spread by walking barefoot on contaminated soil or consuming food containing the parasite’s eggs.
+Intestinal worms are a group of parasites – hookworm, ascaris (roundworm), and trichuris (whipworm) – that are spread by contact with the feces of an infected person, walking barefoot on contaminated soil, or consuming food containing the parasite’s eggs.

 Intestinal worm infections prevent economic development in rural communities.
 They thrive in areas that lack access to sanitation and hygiene infrastructure.
 Children are especially vulnerable to the effects of these infections, such as stunted growth and weakened immune systems.
 These health impacts can limit their ability to attend school and learn effectively, which can diminish their earning potential as adults.